NASA-IMPACT/Prithvi-WxC/docs/source/installation.rst

 Installation
 ************

-To install the package, making the the model class and dataloaders available, all you need to do is download the code and pip install the package::
+To install the package, making the model class and dataloaders available, all you need to do is download the code and pip install the package::

     $ git clone https://github.com/NASA-IMPACT/Prithvi-WxC